 Needle threaders make life significantly easier and are the best way to get your needle threaded.
 If you’re utilizing a needle threader, insert the wire through the back end of the needle’s eye and pull it towards the front.

-Afterwards, take the wire and hook it over the top of your desired thread.
-Now all that is left to do is tug on both ends until the Wire feed entirely through the needle’s eye!
+Afterward, take the wire and hook it over the top of your desired thread.
+Now all that is left to do is tug on both ends until the Wire feeds entirely through the needle’s eye!

 To thread a needle without using a needle threader, simply pass the thread through the eye of the needle from front to back.